-Vestibular Schwannoma (Acoustic Neuroma)
+Vestibular Schwannoma (Acoustic Neuroma) Treatment

 Vestibular Schwannomas, also called Acoustic Neuromas, are benign growths that occur along the nerve that connects the inner ear to the brain (vestibulocochlear nerve).
 This nerve controls hearing and balance.
 They arise from the Schwann cells, which are cells that surround the nerves.
 Vestibular schwannomas can cause loss of hearing or problems with balance.

-What Are the Causes of Vestibular Schwannoma?
+What are the causes of Vestibular Schwannoma?

 A malfunction in a gene on chromosome 22 has been found to cause vestibular schwannomas.
 This gene normally produces a protein that controls the growth of Schwann cells covering the nerve.
 Certain risk factors make it more likely that people can develop a vestibular schwannoma: